DVIgit/DVIgit.github.io/README.md

 ## [<ins>Capsule Fighter</ins>](https://dvi-71.itch.io/capsule-fighter)
 A simple rollback netcode fighting game.
 This was solo project and was meant as my first experiment with rollback.
 It works only on a local network.
 The core of the game is pure C#, so it would be deterministic and independant of CPUs.
 Unity was used only for UI, rendering and TCP.

 My code is public on GitHub [**HERE**](https://github.com/DVIgit/CapsuleFighter).
-(Do not judge the lack of proper git usage, it was done without version control at first)
+(Do not judge the lack of proper git usage, as it was done without version control at first)

 <img width="100%" alt="CapsuleFighterScreen" src="https://github.com/user-attachments/assets/554b84f3-c933-40f5-8151-40635547f28b" />